-Brief: MOP is a GPS-guided, earth-penetrating strike weapon for use against hard and deeply buried targets.
-It was developed and tested through a USAF and Defense Threat Reduction Agency partnership in 2004, and is now managed by AFGSC.
-Flight testing was conducted from 2008 to 2010, when the program transitioned to USAF.
+Brief: MOP is a GPS-guided, earth-penetrating strike weapon for use against hardend and deeply buried targets.
+It was developed and tested through a USAF and Defense Threat Reduction Agency partnership in 2004 and is now managed by AFGSC.
+Flight-testing was conducted from 2008 to 2010 when the program transitioned to USAF.
 A B-2 successfully test-dropped the GBU-57 in 2014, 2015, and 2016.
 Several B-2s completed a total of four test drops at White Sands Missile Range, N.M., in 2017 validating the effectiveness of mods made under the Enhanced Threat Response IV upgrade.
-MOP proved effective, clearing the way for potential early fielding, though the Air Force's recommendation is classified.
-The service is currently validating requirements to expand the weapon's capabilities further.
-USAF issued a \$20.9 million contract in FY18 to procure an undisclosed number of additional GBU-57 for delivery through July 2020.
-No funds were requested in FY20-FY21.
+MOP proved effective, clearing the way for potential early fielding, though the Air Force's recommendation was classified.
+The service is currently testing the Large Penetrator Smart Fuse (LPSF) to increase precision and lethality, though delays constructing representative test targets have pushed potential fielding of the upgrade to FY25 or beyond.
+A B-2 employed an LPSF equipped weapon against a tunnel test target in 2020 to validate the design, followed by a performance test drop in August 2021.
+FY22 funds jam-resistant GPS for operations against advanced A2/AD targets as well as an undisclosed number of additional MOP.